SpadaSchiavonesca/offline-ai-security-workstation/README.md

 ## ✅ Offline assurance

-LM Studio states: **“Nothing you enter into LM Studio when chatting with LLMs leaves your device.”** [Source: LM Studio Offline Operation docs] [page:4]
+LM Studio states: **“Nothing you enter into LM Studio when chatting with LLMs leaves your device.”**[^lmstudio-offline]

-The same documentation states LM Studio can operate entirely offline once model files are downloaded and clarifies which features do/don’t require connectivity. [page:4]
+The same documentation states LM Studio can operate entirely offline once model files are downloaded and clarifies which features do/don’t require connectivity.[^lmstudio-offline]

-### Offline behavior checklist (per vendor docs) [page:4]
+### Offline behavior checklist (per vendor docs)

 **Operations that do NOT require connectivity (after you have a model file):**
 - Using downloaded LLMs